CRE Valuation Methods: Income, Sales, and Cost

 Valuation & AppraisalInvestment & Capital MarketsLending & MortgageAsset & Portfolio Management

 Every USPAP- and CUSPAP-compliant appraisal of an income-producing property considers three approaches to value: the income approach, which derives value from the income the property produces; the sales comparison approach, which derives value from what comparable properties have recently sold for; and the cost approach, which derives value from what it would cost to reproduce the improvements at current prices, minus accrued depreciation, plus land value.
-The reconciliation process, governed by USPAP Standards Rule 1-6 and CUSPAP Valuation Standard §6.5, requires the appraiser to weight and correlate the approaches based on the reliability of the data underlying each method and the relevance of each method to the property type and market.
+The reconciliation process, governed by USPAP Standards Rule 1-6 and the reconciliation requirement in the CUSPAP Real Property Appraisal Standard, requires the appraiser to weight and correlate the approaches based on the reliability of the data underlying each method and the relevance of each method to the property type and market.

 Reconciliation is not averaging: a cost approach result with weak land sale support and heavy depreciation estimation should receive minimal weight even if the income and sales approaches bracket tightly.